jbr/sibilant/README.md

 - Sibilant is inspired by lisp and follows many lisp conventions, although it is still relatively close to the underlying javascript.
 - Macros can be defined in sibilant and included at compile time.
-- Sibilant is entirely written in sibilant and can recompile itself.
+- Sibilant is entirely written in sibilant.

 ## Language Priorities